 SUPERFLEX

 SUPERFLEX will create a new marine landmark set along the coastal area of Haukipudas.
-The Danish artist group brings their significant long-term collaboration with marine biologists and scientists to produce a new sculpture which, if submerged through rising sea levels, would foster marine biodiversity.
+The Danish artist group draws on their long-standing collaboration with marine biologists and scientists in the creation of their sculpture.
 Developed in conversation with local fishermen, the work encourages the public to slow down.

 Bio